sikaxn/Production-Tools/readme.md

+# What is this repo?
+This repo is a set of script I use for live production.

+VMIXSocialApi.py will connect to a thermal printer and print when an item is Queued on Vmix Social

+OpenLPToVmix is a Flask based tool that take the current highlighted Lyric from OpenLP Remote Api and feed to Vmix Subtitle.

+ECSDisplay is a tool running on Raspberry pi that take Current OpenLP Lyric and display it on a ECS compatable Point of Sale Customer Display.
+This is good to be used for Accessbility Caption Viewer like CaptiView.

+IRCPy (under Dev) will take a custom source and send it to a IRC channel, for use by Vmix Social later.

+IRCOpenLPLyric (under Dev) will take OpenLP current lyric and send it to a IRC channel

+Pprint.py is a dependency of VmixSocialApi.
+This script handle printing

 # Caption Viewer for OpenLP
 This Script turn a standard ECS/POS compliance Customer Pole Display to a caption viewer (similar to Captiview in movie theater) for OpenLP.